ChrisWhealy/parse-sap-odata/build_test_app/README.md

    Running `target/debug/build-test-app`
 ```

-The app then starts a webserver running on <http://localhost:8080> that displays a simple drop down list
+Visit <http://localhost:8080> and you will see a simple drop down list containing the entity sets available on the `GWSAMPLE_BASIC` OData service.

 ![Start screen](../img/start_screen.png)